I wrote that in my journal about a week ago. Its been true every day since.

 What’s left for me right now is seeing something more in all that is.

 I love the night sky.
 I love learning the names of the planets and the stars.
 I love telling random people “See that bright star, its actually Jupiter!”
 Kids especially are receptive to this.
 They love watching the International Space Station pass over as much as I do.
 Many of my adult friends just don’t care what that speck of light is called or how far away it is.
 I do.
 And in those billions of tiny specks I see something bigger than myself.
 There is something more, something spiritual.
 Looking into the stars stirs it inside me.
-Every night I go outside and its cloudy, which is a lot, I live in Portland, I am disappointed that I don’t get to have that moment of true awe before I lay down to sleep.
-Even here in the city where I get to see two dozen stars half the night of the year I’m given an overwhelming sense of wonder each and every time.
-The moments I get to get out to a truly dark sky are utterly overwhelming for me.
+Every night I go outside and its cloudy (which is a lot, I live in Portland) I am disappointed that I don’t get to have that moment of true awe before I lay down to sleep.
+Even here in the city where I can only see two dozen stars I’m given an overwhelming sense of wonder each and every time.
+The moments I get out to a truly dark sky are utterly overwhelming.

-I see something more in children as well they are the most amazing complicated fantastic people.
+I see something more in children as well.
+They are the most amazing complicated fantastic people.
 They come out of the womb with a sense of wonder unlike anything they will experience again.
 Everything is new.
 I wish I could stand the loss of sleep that having a baby involves just to watch those first two years again.
 They are utterly beautiful.
-I see something more that just cells at work in children.
+I see something more than just cells at work in young children.
 There is a spark of something more, something spiritual.
 Every child I meet has that spark, even the ones who have needed to hide it to keep it safe.
 Its still down there and I still see it.

 I love and study science and the more I do, the more I see something more, so no I’m not an atheist, but right now I don’t believe in God either.